Custom Gas Token

 • Update L2StandardBridge Proxy ERC-1967 Implementation Slot

 The deployment transactions MUST have a from value that has no code and has no known private key.
-This is to guarantee it cannot be frontran and have its nonce modified.
+This is to guarantee it cannot be frontrun and have its nonce modified.
 If this was possible, then an attacker would be able to modify the address that the implementation is deployed to because it is based on CREATE and not CREATE2.
 This would then cause the proxy implementation set transactions to set an incorrect implementation address, resulting in a bricked contract.
 The calldata is not generated dynamically to enable deterministic upgrade transactions across all networks.

 The proxy upgrade transactions are from address(0) because the Proxy implementation considers address(0) to be an admin.
 Going straight to the Proxy guarantees that the upgrade will work because there is no guarantee that the Proxy is owned by the ProxyAdmin and going through the ProxyAdmin would require stealing the identity of its owner, which may be different on every chain.
 That would require adding L2 RPC access to the derivation pipeline and make the upgrade transactions non deterministic.